 There's plenty of freshwater around now for easier access.
 Look out for submerged logs up there where the river narrows.

-Bobber and bait.
-Spinners.
-Flies.
 If you're not a Nestucca fly fisherman, don't be afraid to fish a fly below your bobber if bait isn't doing the trick.
-I've seen this work.
+I've seen this work with the Clouser Minnow and other flies...

 This boy would rather be here than playing video games!

-Park behind Nestucca Valley Sporting Goods and walk downstream (when the Big Nestucca is running about 6' or less is best but this is not set in stone).
+Park behind Nestucca Valley Sporting Goods and walk downstream.
+I start fishing for Winter Steelhead here on Three Rivers when the Big Nestucca River is running about 6.5' and less and dropping (maybe even 7').
 Or... fish in the S-curves down below Cedar Creek Hatchery alongside the road.

 The upper river is lined with private property until you hit Castle Rock Park.
 You can get out there and walk upstream (or down).
 Check with Cedar Creek Hatchery first to find out if they're letting fish up past their electric weir.

-Stop in for a warm meal from our Hebo deli and share pics of your Three Rivers salmon!
+Stop in for a warm meal from our Hebo deli and share pictures of your Three Rivers Winter Steelhead!

 Fishing above Cedar Creek Fish Hatchery: